 - You have no budget, therefore saving money or knowing insider tips is not a priority. (wow, lucky you!)

 How is this different from other guidebooks?

-Like I said, this is not JUST a sightseeing guide, but rather a PLANNING guide.
+As I said, this is not JUST a sightseeing guide, but rather a PLANNING guide.
 Last, I checked, that doesn’t really exist.
 You have to do all the heavy-lifting spending a shit ton of time and money finding where to go, what to do, how to book, which visa to apply for, etc etc.

 This is why I created an actionable and information-packed guide that provides you guidance in a very simple to follow manner.
-You don’t need to swipe through 1000 pages just to realise you still have to google the answer to the question, “How do I activate my eurail pass?”.
+You don’t need to swipe through 1000 pages just to realize you still have to google the answer to the question, “How do I activate my eurail pass?”.

 Can I still have a good Europe trip without this book?

 Hell yeah.
 I did, and so can you.
 I am by no means saying that you NEED this Europe Trip Planner guide book.